 Community engagement around this update to the Subdivision Staging Policy frequently turned to school adequacy solutions that require action by MCPS.
 Several Schools Technical Advisory Team (STAT) discussions also focused on the consideration of such school-based solutions.
 Likewise, Montgomery Planning's research into adequate public facilities programs and growth management strategies around the country demonstrated that many jurisdictions rely on creative solutions implemented by their school systems to alleviate overcrowding.
-These school-based solutions exist outside of the scope and capabilities of the County Growth Policy, however, we encourage continued conversations between the Board of Education, Planning Board and County Council, as well as MCPS, Montgomery Planning and Council staff to evaluate and potentially implement such solutions.
+These school-based solutions include boundary changes and other approaches that exist outside the scope and capabilities of the County Growth Policy, however, we encourage continued conversations between the Board of Education, Planning Board and County Council, as well as MCPS, Montgomery Planning and Council staff to evaluate and potentially implement such solutions.

-Another solution some jurisdictions have used to alleviate school overcrowding is providing families more school choice and flexible boundary options.
+One solution some jurisdictions have used to alleviate school overcrowding is providing families more school choice and flexible boundary options.
 This allows families to have more public education options other than their assigned school.
 For example, if a student is zoned to attend an overcrowded school, families have the option to choose to send their child to another school with enough capacity.

-An example of flexible boundaries and school choice can be found in other school districts.
 Some school districts around the country look to partner and overflow schools as another solution.
 A partner school or an overflow school caps the number of students in an optimal class size and requires students who register thereafter be enrolled at a partner school or overflow school that can accommodate further enrollment in that grade level.
-Transportation is provided to and from the overflow school from the county.
+Transportation is provided to and from the overflow school by the school system.
 Students assigned to an overflow school are also placed on a numbered wait list and could be called back to the base (assigned) school if a seat becomes available.
 This model can be found in Wake County, NC and Loudoun County, VA.